AnacletoLAB/GRIP-Transformer/readme.md

 `Category_Couple`, and the total number of train and test pairs before producing the figure.

-## Main results

-In the paired model-versus-random comparison:

-- Smith-Waterman produced a mean paired difference of `-0.018864` (`p = 2.234e-09`), with the model scoring below the random control.
-- BLAST6, with no-hit cases encoded as `R = 0`, produced a mean paired difference of `+0.007044` (`p = 0.150130`), which was not statistically significant.

-These results show that top-k sampling largely removes exact sequence collapse, but the alignment metrics do not establish robust RNA1-specific generation.
-The strong Smith-Waterman score of the random control also demonstrates that local alignment followed by best-target selection can produce optimistic similarity values.

 ## Current code-organization note

 The current versions of: